 NPS – Net Promoter Score

-- How likely are you to recommend this product/service to a friend or a family member?.
+- How likely are you to recommend our product/service to your friends and family?

 Translation from Dutch supermarket chain Albert Heijn: “How likely are you to recommend ah.nl to a friend or a colleague after you received your last order?”